 When the word estate planning and trusts come up, most people immediately relate it to the wealthy.
-What most don’t realise is that you have to be Mark Zuckerberg’s cousin or related to the Royals to consider estate planning1.
+What most people don’t realize is that you don’t have to be Mark Zuckerberg’s cousin or related to the Royals to consider estate planning.

 Well, with that said, what does estate planning involve and why is it important?
 Here’s a comprehensive guide to illuminate the world of estate planning for you.

 Estate planning is the process of designating who’ll get your assets and investments when you die.
 It also involves figuring out how your firm or property will be managed when you get incapacitated.
 One of the main reasons for considering estate planning is ensuring that your beneficiaries receive your assets in a way that’ll reduce estate tax, gift tax, income tax, and other related taxes.

 According to estate planning experts, when you start the estate planning process, you establish a platform that allows you to fine-tune as your personal and financial circumstances change.
 The process can be tedious and will involve various estate planning costs, so sometimes you can give up.
 However, you need to ask yourself whether you want HMRC to be your beneficiary due to lack of proper planning or you want your kids to be happy and content when you’re gone.

 Estate planning involves various assets and options, and here are some of the few that you can expect:

 Range of Estate Planning Options

 If you inherit finances that you don’t need, one of the most significant impacts you can expect is the increase in your inheritance tax bill.

 A deed of variation is incredibly valuable to successful persons whose kids are starting their own lives.
 Therefore, planning for an unwanted inheritance to pass on to the next generation could be an ideal way of funding the deposit of their first house.